nedzof/gitdata/readme.md

 ## System Architecture

-The Genius System uses a three-layer architecture to balance decentralization, performance, and user experience.
+The Gitdatauses a three-layer architecture to balance decentralization, performance, and user experience.

 1.  **On-Chain Anchors (Trust Layer):** The Bitcoin blockchain is used as the ultimate, immutable source of truth for all lineage (DLM1) and payment (TRN1) commitments.
 2.  **Overlay Service (Performance & Logic Layer):** A high-performance service that indexes the blockchain, constructs lineage bundles, manages access policies, issues receipts, and serves data.
 This is the primary interaction point for all users.